Bote Breeze Aero Review

 Our Analysis and Test Results

-The Bote Breeze Aero measures 10 feet, 8 inches in length, is 33 inches wide, and 6 inches thick.
-It is manufactured with carbon drop-stitch technology making it lighter, stronger, stiffer, and more responsive in a variety of conditions.
-The military-grade PVC increases durability.
-It features front cargo space, multiple grab handles, and side-mounted D-rings.
-The three-quarter length deck pad provides a soft and grippy surface for paddling, sitting, or Yoga posturing.
-The board weighs in at just 20 pounds when inflated and it is rated to support up to 250 pounds.
-When packed away with all its accessories, the bag is comfortable to carry for most adults.
-Along with a great price, all of these aspects contribute to creating a board that is easy to transport, fun to ride, and a great all-around value.
+The Bote Breeze Aero measures 10 feet, 6 inches long, 34 inches wide, and 6 inches thick.
+It is manufactured with carbon drop-stitch technology, making it lighter, stronger, stiffer, and more responsive in a variety of conditions.
+The military-grade PVC increases durability, and there is front cargo space, multiple grab handles, and side-mounted D-rings.
+The three-quarter length deck pad provides a soft and grippy surface for paddling, sitting, or Yoga practice.
+The board weighs in at just 20 pounds when inflated, and it is rated to support up to 250 pounds.
+When packed up with all its accessories, the bag is comfortable for most adults to carry.
+Add to that a great price, and you have a fun board with great all-around value.

 Performance Comparison